lgreski/cleaningdata/README.md

 <h2 id="average">Average: using the mean as a measure of central tendency </h2>

-<a href="#averagereq">Requirement \#5</a> specifies that we calculate an average for each variable in the tidy data set, grouped by person and activity.
+Requirement \#5 specifies that we calculate an average for each variable in the tidy data set, grouped by person and activity.
 On the Discussion Forum there was a significant debate over whether we should interpret this term, *average* as a mean, median, or mode.
 All three of these statistics are measures of central tendency, that is, they attempt to measure the center of a distribution of numbers.
 However, the statistic most commonly used for "average" is the mean, so we have calculated means for our tidy data set rather than medians or modes.

 <h2 id="tidydesc">Output File: why is it tidy?</h2>